Policy Details Page

 Head coach: The head coach of the sport/activity involved may attend the state meet or tournament provided that there is at least one qualified participant representing the school in the meet.
 Tacoma School District No. 10 will provide substitute coverage during the absence of the head coach.

-The coach should employ the current methods or proper instruction using sound progression in presenting motor skills.
+The coach should employ the latest methods and proper instruction when working with students

-The coach should inform all athletes and their parents/legal guardians of the inherent risks involved in participation in the particular sport.
-The coach must describe, using a variety of methods, the catastrophic and common noncatastrophic injuries unique to the sport.
+The coach should inform all athletes and their parents/legal guardians of the inherent risks involved in participation in the particular sport, including the very small risk of infection with a blood-borne pathogen The coach must describe, using a variety of methods, the catastrophic and common non catastrophic injuries unique to the sport.

-The daily plan should show how the coach plans to conduct general supervision of the sport/activity, and how he/she will supervise specific drills and other components of the daily practice.
+The coach will create a daily plan, showing how the coach plans to conduct general supervision of the sport/activity, and how he/she will supervise specific drills and other components of the daily practice.
 Adequacy of supervision should be reviewed, considering factors including, but not limited to: the age of the students; the size of the students; the equipment involved; the maturity level of the students; the first aid equipment and training available; the appropriate certification of supervisors where required; and the safety training of the personnel involved.
 At no time should students participating in sports or activities be left unsupervised.

 Equipment should be properly fitted and maintained.
 Athletes should be instructed on how to conduct a daily inspection.
 Facilities should be free of hazards and inspected regularly.